Teaching, Learning and the Curriculum

 - Visits to Hallam University through the STEM project.

-- External visitors such as Zoolab, poets, and theatres visiting school.
+- External visitors such as Zoolab, poets, African drummers and theatre groups.

 - An immersive classroom with a themed doorway and themed reading area.

 - Whole school themed days with opportunities to dress up and be fully immersed in the whole school theme.

 - An engaging and exciting curriculum with a four-year cycle of whole school themes.